 Have lunch with a Korean traditional meal near Gyeongbokgung Palace.

 After that, you will visit Bukchon Hanok Village.
 Hanok Village is home to hundreds of traditional houses, called hanok, that date back to the Joseon Dynasty.
 The name Bukchon, which literally translates to “northern village,” came about as the neighborhood lies north of two significant Seoul landmarks, Cheonggyecheon Stream and Jongno.

 Finally, have a fantastic evening at Lotte World Tower with the view.
 The conceptual design called for a slender cone with convex, gently curved sides, drawing inspiration from Korean ceramics and Korean writing brushes.
-The 6th tallest building in the world when completed, this skyscraper will be 123 floors, standing at 555 meters (1,824 ft).
-The tower will contain a gallery, cafés, a luxury hotel, a Skywalk, and an observation deck.
+The 6th tallest building in the world when completed, this skyscraper will have 123 floors, standing at 555 meters (1,824 ft).
+The tower will contain a gallery, cafés, a luxury hotel, a skywalk, and an observation deck.
 It is one of the best spots to appreciate breathtaking views of the vibrant city lights of Seoul.

 Get back to the hotel.

-- Gyeongbokgung Palace & National Folk Museum
+- Gyeongbokgung Palace and National Folk Museum

 - Bukchon Hanok Village

 - Roundtrip transportation from and to your hotel